ivanjrt/DockerTable/Readme.txt

 .DISCLAIMER
-No warranty of any kinds for this software, though you are welcome to free to Modify it and make improvements if you wish and know there's any.
+No warranty of any kinds for this software, though If you see any way to improve it, feel free to do so

 .INSTRUCTIONS
 Run the script from the host of the Docker, A report will be shwon in the terminal